“But self-employment isn’t a real job …”

 - Give yourself a proper job title.
 Make sure it's descriptive and clear about what you actually did.

-- Add 'Freelance,' 'Contract,' or 'Consultant' to the end of your job title.
+- Add 'Freelance,' 'Independent Contractor,' or 'Consultant' to the end of your job title.

 - List a company name — Your Name Consulting (or similar) is fine.